JunlinHan/BID/README.md

 # Blind Image Decomposition (BID)

-Blind Image Decomposition is a novel task.
-The task requires separating a superimposed image into constituent underlying images in a blind setting, that is, both the source components involved in mixing as well as the mixing mechanism are unknown.
+BID task requires separating a superimposed image into constituent underlying images in a blind setting, that is, both the source components involved in mixing as well as the mixing mechanism are unknown.

 We invite our community to explore the novel BID task, including discovering interesting areas of application, developing novel methods, extending the BID setting,and constructing benchmark datasets.